 - More than 55 deaf students learn sign language

-- Nutritious lunches are served to all the students
+- Nutritious lunches are served to all students

-- High school scholarships are provided to orphans that are eager to learn more
+- High school scholarships are provided to orphans eager to learn more

-- Vocational classes in sewing and painting are also provided to improve employment opportunities
+- Vocational classes in sewing and painting are provided to improve employment opportunities

-Divine Grace Primary School in Raboto serves a destitute community where families never dreamed that their children
+Divine Grace Primary School in Raboto serves a destitute community where families never dreamed their children

 could get an education.